noraracht/CONSULT/README.md

 Installation
 ------------

+- There is no installation required to run CONSULT.

-CONSULT is a command-line tool implemented in C++11 with some x86 assembly code.
+- CONSULT is a command-line tool implemented in C++11 with some x86 assembly code.
 Database reading and query search are parallelized.
 Multithreading is handled using [OpenMP](https://www.openmp.org).

-There is no installation required to run CONSULT.
 Core programs for map construction and query search need to be compiled using g++
 ```
     g++ main_map_v17.1.cpp -std=c++11 -O3 -o main_map
     g++  main_search_v17.4.cpp -std=c++11 -fopenmp -O3 -o main_search